Porfirio López

-Porfirio López Meza ([poɾˈfiɾjo ˈlopes]; born September 10, 1985 in San José, Costa Rica) is a Costa Rican professional football player who currently plays for Municipal Perez Zeledon in the Costa Rican Premier Division.
+Porfirio López Meza ([poɾˈfiɾjo ˈlopes]; born September 10, 1985) is a Costa Rican professional football player who currently plays for Municipal Perez Zeledon in the Costa Rican Premier Division.

 Club career

 Porfirio López began his career with Santos de Guápiles in Costa Rica, already being part of the first team in the 2003/04 season.
 He made his debut with the club in 2006 and remained at the club for three seasons.
 He then joined Puntarenas and quickly established himself as the club's starting left back.
 He moved to China and signed a contract with Dalian Shide in February 2010.
 He made his CSL debut for Dalian against Shaanxi Chanba on 28 March and scored a goal in the match.

 After one season in China, López went on loan to Costa Rican club Alajuelense, helping his new club win both the Clausura and Apertura titles in 2011.

 López signed with Philadelphia Union of Major League Soccer on December 22, 2011.

 López was released by Philadelphia on November 19, 2012.